 Although the waters will be too cold to enjoy, there is nowhere in the world with better autumn colors than New England, especially in the northern states.
 It is the main reason people know about New England and visit.
 The farther north you travel, the more vibrant the colors are generally.
 It is tricky to know when the leaves will change, so you may have to change your itinerary to chase the leaves when you come, as they are only in peak for about a week, and the time varies by year.

 This shoulder season has the fewest crowds and the joy of spring flowers and bright green leaves.
 You won’t be able to lay on the beach, but you can usually still take a bike ride or hike.
 We may still get snow in spring, and some places won’t be open until after Memorial Day.

-New England feels so much like Christmas; it is an ideal place to feel winter.
-Our winters are mild enough that although there is enough snow in our mountains, it is warm enough to enjoy skiing or any winter sport.
+New England epitomizes Christmas, so it is an ideal place to feel winter.
+Our winters are mild enough that although there is enough snow in our mountains, it is generally warm enough to enjoy skiing or any winter sport.
 And, of course, enjoy a hot chocolate by the fire in our cute mountain bed and breakfasts.

 This area of the US is one of the best.
 I hope this article inspires you to plan a trip here.
 Let me know in the comments if you have any questions or ideas of places that you think I missed.

 Continue your planning with my New England Bucket List.